JosephLai241/URS/.github/CONTRIBUTING.md

 ## Contributing Code

-The dependencies for this project are listed in the `requirements.txt` file.
-The versions of argparse and PRAW in `requirements.txt` are what I used when I tested this program.

 ### Style Guide

-It is important that you read the [Style Guide][Style Guide] before you contribute any code.
+**It is important that you read the [Style Guide][Style Guide] before you contribute any code**.
 I have a particular style that I think will ensure your code is easy to read, maintain, and is scalable.
 Enforcing this style will also allow potential contributors to easily get used to how the code is structured and guarantee they will not be surprised by strange syntax.
 URS is an open-source project, which means the goal here is to push code that anyone can help improve upon.

 ### Getting Started